RayforLoy/E2G_Controller/README.md

 # E2G_Controller
- HPA system for gel blaster controller
+ A Controller of HPA system for gel blaster
+ Based on arduino pro mini